keidyz/easy-taiko-no-tatsujin-drum-mod/README.md

-### This is a guide that will allow you to effectively apply a sensitivity mod to your Taiko no Tatsujin drum.
+### This is a guide that will allow you to effectively apply a sensitivity mod to your Taiko no Tatsujin drum using only household materials.

 Most guides out there require rubber sheets and cork or wood while this guide will **only require common household items**.